-As of October 31, 2021, the Company was in compliance with all of its financial covenants under the Indenture associated with the Senior Notes
+As of April 30, 2022, the Company was in compliance with all of its financial covenants under the Indenture associated with the Senior Notes.

-Based on the trading prices of the Senior Notes, the fair value of the Senior Notes as of October 31, 2021 was approximately \$742.8 million.
+Based on the trading prices of the Senior Notes, the fair value of the Senior Notes as of April 30, 2022 was approximately \$667.5 million.
 While the Senior Notes are recorded at cost, the fair value of the Senior Notes was determined based on quoted prices in markets that are not active; accordingly, the Senior Notes is categorized as Level 2 for purposes of the fair value measurement hierarchy.

-6. Income Taxes
+5. Income Taxes

-The Company recognized an income tax expense of \$4.5 million and \$0.5 million for the three months ended October 31, 2021 and October 31, 2020, respectively, and \$58.8 million and \$1.9 million for the nine months ended October 31, 2021 was primarily attributable to pre-tax foreign earnings.
-The tax expense for the three months ended October 31, 2021 was primarily attributable to pre-tax foreign earnings.
-The tax expense for the intercompany sale of intellectual property from Humio.
-The Company transferred acquired intellectual property form the foreign subsidiary to the U.S. Although the transfer of the interecompany's effective tax rates of (9.7)% and (1.9)% for the three months ended October 31, 2021 and October 31, 2020, respectively, and (43.8)% and (2.7)% for the nine months ended October 31, 2021 and October 31, 2020, respectively, differ from the U.S. statutory tax rate primarily due to U.S. losses for which there is no benefit and the tax impact from the intercompany sale of intellectual property from Humio for the nine months ended October 31, 2021 and October 31, 2020, respectively, and (43.8)% and (2.7)% for the nine months ended October 31, 2021 and October 31, 2020, respectively, differ from the U.S. statutory tax rate primarily due to U.S. losses for which there is no benefit and the tax impact from the intercompany sale of intellectual property from Humio for the nine months ended October 31, 2021.
+The Company recognized income tax expense of \$3.4 million and \$50.1 million for the three months ended April 30, 2022 and April 30, 2021, respectively.
+The tax expense for the three months ended April 30, 2022 was primarily attributable to pre-tax foreign earnings and withholding taxes related to customer payments in certain foreign jurisdictions in which the Company conducts business.
+The tax expense for the three months ended April 30, 2021 was primarily attributable to pre-tax foreign earnings, withholding taxes related to customer payments in certain foreign jurisdictions in which the Company conducts business, and from the intercompany sale of intellectual property from Humio.
+The Company's effective tax rates of (12.7)% and (143.1)% for the three months ended April 30, 2021 and April 30, 2021, respectively, differ from the U.S. statutory tax rate primarily due to U.S. losses for which there is no benefit and the tax impact from the intercompany sale of intellectual property from Humio for the three months ended April 30, 2021.

 The Company has a full valuation allowance on its U.S. federal and state and its U.K. deferred tax assets.
-As a result, consistent with the prior year, the Company does not record a tax benefit on these losses because it is more likely than not that the benefit will not be realized.
+As a result, the Company does not record a tax benefit on these losses because it is more likely than not that the benefit will not be realized.

-The balance of gross unrecognized tax benefits was \$39.5 million and \$24.4 million as of October 31, 2021 and January 31, 2021, respectively.
+The balance of gross unrecognized tax benefits was \$28.7 million and \$26.3 million as of April 30, 2022 and January 31, 2022, respectively.
 The increase was primarily due to establishing an uncertain tax position associated with research & development tax credits.
-As of October 31, 2021 and January 31, 2021, approximately \$1.3 million and \$0.6 million, respectively of the unrecognized tax benefits including interest and penalties would affect the Company's effective tax rate if favorably resolved.
-In the third quarter of fiscal 2022, given management's determination of the timing of cash payments, long-term tax liability of \$21.6 million was reclassified to short-term and is no longer considered an uncertain tax position by the Company expects to have resolution on discussions with tax authorities on certain tax matters, which will likely have an impact on the Company's provision for income taxes in the fourth quarter.
+As of April 30, 2022 and January 31, 2022, approximately \$2.4 million and \$1.9 million, respectively of the unrecognized tax benefits including interest and penalties would affect the Company's effective tax rate if favorably resolved.
 The Company is subject to examination by tax authorities both domestically and internationally.
 The Company believes that adequate amounts have been reserved for any adjustments that may result from these examinations, although the Company cannot assure that this will be the case given the inherent uncertainties in these examinations.
 It is impractical to determine the amount and timing of these adjustments.
+The potential change in unrecognized tax benefits during the next 12 months is not expected to be material.